Skip to main content

 26 mentions Positive Neutral Negative

-The graphics in "Spirit Hunter: NG" are generally praised for their stunning artwork and immersive atmosphere, effectively capturing a sense of unease and horror.
-While some users noted a slight decline in the quality of certain character designs compared to its predecessor, the overall visual presentation, including the detailed ghost designs and semi-realistic art style, remains a highlight of the game.
-The sound design complements the visuals, enhancing the unsettling experience that horror fans will appreciate.
+The graphics in "Spirit Hunter: NG" are generally praised for their stunning artwork and immersive atmosphere, effectively enhancing the horror experience with a semi-realistic art style that captures unsettling environments and detailed ghost designs.
+While some users noted a slight decline in the quality of certain character designs and CGs compared to its predecessor, the overall visual presentation remains a highlight, contributing to the game's gripping narrative and eerie ambiance.
+The sound design complements the visuals, creating a cohesive and chilling atmosphere that resonates well with horror fans.

 • “The visuals in Spirit Hunter: NG were perhaps my favorite element of the game.”